naryou/BIO302_SPRING2023_PRACTICAL4/Instructions_practical4.md

 There are many programs and packages to estimate genetic diversity of a population.
 Some programs/packages are better or more efficient than others.
 In R one can work with VCF files.
 However, VCF files cannot be use right away and they usually need to be trasnformed into a more efficient format.

 Today we are going to use the package 'PopGenome'.
-It stopped been updated a couple of years ago but we can still get the package in the archive (https://cran.r-project.org/src/contrib/Archive/PopGenome/).
+It stopped been updated a couple of years ago but we can still get the package in the [archive](https://cran.r-project.org/src/contrib/Archive/PopGenome/).
 If you have not installed the package in Rstudio, you just need to download the file called 'PopGenome_2.7.5.tar.gz' and run the following command:

 ```
 install.packages("~/DIRECTORY_YOU_HAVE_THE_FILE/PopGenome_2.7.5.tar.gz", repos=NULL, type="source") library(PopGenome_2.7.5.tar.gz) #To check if it installed correctly